HanLab-BME-MTU/applications/EB3Tracker/GUIs/plusTipSeeTracks_README.txt

 The "Save as AVI" check box determines whether the movie will be saved as .MOV (default) or .AVI.
 The AVI option crashes in some versions of Linux, so it is advised to leave this box unchecked when working in Linux.

+NOTES:

+The size of the image is automatically maximized to your screen (while preserving the aspect ratio) when using the interface.
+To make smaller movies, see the magCoef input in plusTipTrackMovie.m and run from the command line.

+Also, RGB images can be used by placing them in the "images" subdirectory at the same level as the project.
+If other colors for the track overlays are desired, they can be set in plusTipPlotTracks.m near the end in the "for iColor=1:6" loop.

 The "Make Track Movie" button calls plusTipTrackMovie.m.